Wolkabout/WolkGatewayModule-Bluetooth/README.md

 Prerequisite
 ------
-Following tools/libraries are required in order to build WolkAbout C++ connector
+Following tools/libraries are required in order to build this project:

 * cmake - version 3.5 or later
 * autotools